-As a Lakewood, CO dentist, our staff at Advanced Family Dental strives to keep every patient smiling brightly for a lifetime.
+As Lakewood, CO dentists, our staff at Advanced Family Dental strives to keep every patient smiling brightly for a lifetime.
 Recent studies have found compelling links between poor oral health and a range of chronic illnesses that can impact an individual’s overall health.
-Researchers have found that those suffering from dental decay and gum disease have a higher risk of developing such chronic illnesses as heart disease, stroke, diabetes, dementia and cancer.
-As more research continues to delve further into explaining these connections, it’s become clear that your oral health plays just as big a role maintaining your overall health as it does your teeth and gums.
+Researchers have found that those suffering from dental decay and gum disease have a higher risk of developing such chronic illnesses as heart disease, stroke, diabetes, dementia, and cancer.
+As more research continues to delve further into explaining these connections, it’s become clear that your oral health plays just as big a role in maintaining your overall health as it does your teeth and gums.

 Long-Term Dental Hygiene